Las Vegas with Teens?

 Overall it was a fun trip, and as you can see we kept busy.
 If I were to take kids again I think I’d rent a car as there were a few other places I wanted to check out, but hated paying the UberXL cost to get there and back (we had my SIL & BIL with us too) as I had never been and wasn’t sure everyone would enjoy them.
 Walking was also a bit more tiring as typically we stop and gamble at each casino so it’s less consistent walking than we did during this trip.

-However, unless another once in a lifetime comes up, I think this annual trip will remain couples only.
+However, unless another once-in-a-lifetime event comes up, I think this annual trip will remain couples only.
 The kids enjoyed it, but I think they would both agree it will be more fun once they are older.

 Have you visited Las Vegas with your kids?
 Did they like it?